sharife/goldenthread-v2/site/content/productions/reorient-2009.md

         their dedication and hard work in putting together a great work of art.
         She dedicates this festival to her family and friend who support all of her crazy ideas!
 Samia Abou-Samra."
-    - name: Junelle-Johannah Taguas
-      credit: Assistant Stage Manager
-      bio: "**Junelle-Johannah Taguas** (Assistant Stage Manager) is a recent graduate of the University of Portland, OR where she obtained a BA in Drama with triple emphases in: production management, performance and lighting design.
-She is now living back in her hometown of San Francisco working to become an Equity stage manager.
-Other companies she has worked with
-        are: the San Francisco Mime Troupe, Climate Theatre, The Z Space Studio, and the Nomadic Theatre Company in Portland."
-    - name: Production Team
-      bio: |-
-        **Samia Abouu-Samra** (Production Intern)

-        **Lauren Boone** (Assistant Stage Manager)

-        **Joe Mizzi** (Technical Director)
 photos:
   heading: ReOrient Festival Production photos by Gohar Barseghyan
   items: